 For example, Dr. Sarah Carlson, a Vascular Surgery Resident at Dartmouth Hitchcock Medical Center, explains that “med school admissions committees want students to have realistic expectations for what a career in medicine will be like.”
-So, many prospective MDs shadow physicians or pursue voluntary experience in healthcare settings to understand what a medical career entails.

 Your grades are important, and GPA requirements are one of the chief reasons why getting into med school is so hard.
 If you pursue a major that doesn’t interest you, obtaining the recommended GPAs of 3.7 and 3.5 for MDs and DOs, respectively, will be more difficult.

-While studying a subject like Biology or Chemistry is useful since curriculums fulfill several med school coursework requirements, they are not for everyone.
+While studying a subject like biology or chemistry is useful since curriculums fulfill several med school coursework requirements, they are not for everyone.
 Remember, you can pursue any major you like and complete the med school prerequisites independently.